Toledo meets Central Michigan in MAC Tournament | WTOP News

 Cleveland; Thursday, 11 a.m.
 EST

-BOTTOM LINE: The Toledo Rockets play the Central Michigan Chippewas in the MAC Tournament.
+BOTTOM LINE: The Toledo Rockets take on the Central Michigan Chippewas in the MAC Tournament.

-The Rockets have gone 13-1 at home.
-Toledo is the top team in the MAC shooting 36.5% from deep, led by JT Shumate shooting 51.2% from 3-point range.
+The Rockets are 13-1 on their home court.
+Toledo is 4-2 in games decided by 3 points or fewer.

-The Chippewas are 6-12 in MAC play.
-Central Michigan ranks fifth in the MAC shooting 34.5% from downtown.
-Oscar Lopez Jr. leads the Chippewas shooting 38.5% from 3-point range.
+The Chippewas are 6-12 in conference play.
+Central Michigan gives up 77.1 points to opponents and has been outscored by 11.3 points per game.

 The teams square off for the third time this season.
 Toledo won the last matchup 68-66 on Feb.
-20. Shumate scored 29 to help lead Toledo to the victory, and Cameron Healy scored 18 points for Central Michigan.
+20. JT Shumate scored 29 to help lead Toledo to the win, and Cameron Healy scored 18 points for Central Michigan.

-Healy averages 2.4 made 3-pointers per game for the Chippewas, scoring 11.7 points while shooting 37.4% from beyond the arc.
-Kevin Miller is averaging 14.7 points and 4.4 assists over the past 10 games for Central Michigan.
+Kevin Miller is averaging 13.1 points and 4.5 assists for the Chippewas.
+Harrison Henderson is averaging 11.6 points over the last 10 games for Central Michigan.

 LAST 10 GAMES: Rockets: 8-2, averaging 80.5 points, 35.9 rebounds, 19.7 assists, 4.9 steals and 2.7 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 64.9 points per game.